dffischer/pkgrepotools/tutorial.md

 ## Distribution

-The templates also have to be expanded before _mksrcinfo_ can do its work properly.
-A _PKGBUILD_ uploaded to the AUR should also be self-contained and not rely on any external templates.
+A _PKGBUILD_ uploaded to the AUR should be self-contained and not rely on any external templates.
+The _.SRCINFO_ should also be created only from the expanded _PKGBUILD_.
 So expansion should also happen before throwing in _aurbranch_.
 Luckily, _makepkg-expanded_ can not only invoke _makepkg_, but run any program, even arbitrary shell code.

 ```bash
 makepkg-expanded -r 'aurbranch -p "$1" *' -a